 Just like we rely on mirrors to improve our appearance, customer feedback is a tool companies use to improve operations.
 Seeing a customer solve a problem or suggest an important fix for your product is a rewarding moment for any customer-facing company.

-However, don’t let good feedback to give you the warm fuzzy feeling, potentially overshadowing the negative feedback you get from legitimately concerned users.
+However, don’t let good feedback to give you the warm fuzzy feeling, potentially overshadowing the negative customer service experiences and feedback you get from legitimately concerned users.

 It’s true that no one likes negative feedback, but it demands action: analyzing, validating, implementing and following up with your customers.
 At the end of the day, it elevates your business to a favorite because you care about what your customers have to say.